JoaoVictorLong/azdopr-vs-extention/README.md

 - `azureDevOpsPRViewer.organization`: Your Azure DevOps organization name
 - `azureDevOpsPRViewer.autoRefreshInterval`: Auto-refresh interval in seconds (default: 300, set to 0 to disable)
 - `azureDevOpsPRViewer.maxPRsToFetch`: Maximum PRs to fetch per project (default: 500)
-- `azureDevOpsPRViewer.enableInlineComments`: Enable inline comment CodeLens (default: true)
+- `azureDevOpsPRViewer.includedProjects`: Filter to specific projects (default: [], empty array = all projects)
-- `azureDevOpsPRViewer.codeLensInterval`: Show 'Add Comment' CodeLens every N lines (default: 1)
+- `azureDevOpsPRViewer.commentsAutoRefreshInterval`: Auto-refresh interval for comments in seconds (default: 30, set to 0 to disable)

 ## Usage